ETS-ReactNative5/Rest-Api-React-MySQL-ExpressJS/README.md

 -** React-bootstrap ** : Component-based library that provides native Bootstrap components as pure React components -** Yup ** : Schema builder for value parsing and validation.
 Define a schema, transform a value to match, validate the shape of an existing value, or both.
 Yup schema is extremely expressive and allows modelling complex, interdependent validations, or value transformations.
 -** React Router ** : It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
--** DatePicker ** : A simple and reusable datepicker component for React.

 ## Development Dependancies